fosslight/hub-guide-en/tips/4_vul_info/4_vul_mail.md

 # Security Mail(Vulnearbility)
 <div class="note">
-You can customize and save the columns displayed in the list view for each individual user.
+You can enable or disable the receipt of Security Mail (Vulnerability).
 </div>

 ### Security Mail(Vulnearbility) Setting